The Seattle Times Store | Art & Photo Prints

 • 1,300-foot Mount Erie, offers a stunning view of Anacortes' Skyline neighborhood and the San Juan Islands.
 (Benjamin Benschneider / The Seattle Times)

-• The sun sets on downtown Snoqualmie on a recent evening, on this antique wheel, old railroad tracks, and an old Methodist Church.
+• The sun sets on downtown Snoqualmie, on this antique wheel, old railroad tracks, and old Methodist Church.
+(Ron Wurzer / The Seattle Times, 1980)

 • A penmanship workbook left in the old school in Ronald, Kittitas County.
 (Jerry Gay / The Seattle Times, 1976)